 - Finding brand ambassadors (30%)

 - Engaging in advocacy marketing (29%)

-Now that we’ve outlined the most recommended brand channels and marketing strategies, let’s dive into the more detailed brand tips shared with us by modern marketing experts.
+Now that we’ve outlined the most recommended brand channels and marketing strategies, let’s dive into the more detailed brand-building strategies and tips shared with us by modern marketing experts.

 Establish your brand mission, vision, and values